TaylanUB/scheme-bytestructures/README.md

     (bytestructure-ref bytevector descriptor index ...)

-For example, using the `my-struct' from above:
+For example, using the `my-struct` from above:

     (bytestructure-ref bv my-struct y 2) ;; my_struct.y[2]